JohnGalinato808/JohnGalinato808.github.io/essays/Quantum_Age.md

 factoring algorithm finds the prime factors of a large number exponentially faster than any other known method a task that lies at the heart of modern information security, particularly on the internet.
-This algorithm requires a quantum computer a device which harnesses the ‘massive parellism’ afforded by quantum superposition and entanglement of [qubits]” (1).
+This algorithm requires a quantum computer a device which harnesses the ‘massive parallelism’ afforded by quantum superposition and entanglement of [qubits]” (1).
 In other words, Shor’s algorithm is an algorithm that has been mathematically proven being able to solve base factors used in RSA encryption algorithms, given that the quantum computer is powerful enough.
 In response to the development quantum computing and encryption, Chen et al., officials